pranavdodd/college-learning-path/README.md

 ## Step 4

-1. Error and Exception handling in Java
+1. Error and Exception handling in Java: https://www.digitalocean.com/community/tutorials/exception-handling-in-java
+2. Modify program `3.3` to throw a custom exception named `NumericNameException` when user enters numerical values for names.
-2. Learn a **version control** to save the history of your work.
+3. Learn a **version control** to save the history of your work.
 We will use `Git`: https://blog.legalhub.cn/git-guide/index.html
-3. File input and output: https://docs.oracle.com/javase/tutorial/essential/io/streams.html
+4. File input and output: https://docs.oracle.com/javase/tutorial/essential/io/streams.html

 ## Step 5